T3chnopath/manticore/README.md

 The Modular Vehicle Electronics System leverages the Segger suite of utilities.
 Users must install Segger JLinkCommander for flashing, and Segger Ozone for debugging.
 Both are found [here](https://www.segger.com/downloads/jlink/).

+Run JLinkCommander with `JLinkExe`.
+A full list of commands for JLinkCommander can be found [here](https://wiki.segger.com/J-Link_Commander).

 # Building
 ### Manually
 ```